 - SPF moisturizer (can be separate products)

 There are some products you may want to avoid using in conjunction with vitamin C as it may affect its absorption in the skin.
-Using vitamin C alongside niacinamide may make it less effective.
-Similarly, using vitamin C with benzoyl peroxide can oxidize the vitamin C, making it less effective.
-With retinoids, vitamin C becomes more unstable and would less likely penetrate all the way to the skin, which is another reason why vitamin C is recommended for the daytime.
+Using vitamin C with benzoyl peroxide can oxidize the vitamin C, making it less effective.

 With all these suggestions in mind, however, listen to your skin.
 You know your skin the best and it is helpful to test products out first on a small patch of your skin, especially if you have sensitive skin.

 As you nourish your body internally, remember that your external body needs nourishment as well too.
-Treat your skin well and take the right steps to prevent and remedy the hardships that it faces.
+Treat your skin well and take the right steps to prevent and remedy the hardships that it faces with Dear Brightly’s derm-tested vitamin C & E + ferulic acid serum, Liquid Cloak.